Stewardship of Play

 There was still one more missing piece of emotional safety to address.
 I asked participants to look into their life experiences.
 I asked them to list one or two things they do really well, difficult things that took time to learn.

 What are some of the abilities you have that others recognize and value?
+The remarkable abilities that have become part of you>

 Once those were jotted down, I asked them to pick one and write for a minute.
 What was it like in the very beginning when you were trying to learn to do that?
 They shared their experience with each other—a required opportunity brag.